 The Auto-Call Notes have a fixed maturity date upon which an investor, in theory, will receive a return of principal.
 However, both the income stream and the ability of the investor to receive a return of principal are correlated to either underlying stocks or indices referenced within the prospectus of the Auto-Call Note.
 To the extent the underlying stock or index depreciates in value below a certain threshold, often times referred to as a “barrier,” the income stream may be eliminated, and the principal value lost.

 Importantly, most Auto-Call Notes can be “called” or redeemed by the issuer prior to the maturity date.
 The impact of this is immense.
 If the Auto-Call Note happens to perform in a way that is advantageous to the investor, the issuer may, at its election, redeem the investment so that it does not have to continue paying the higher interest rate.
 In other words, the house always wins.
 Auto-Call Notes are lucrative for Financial Advisors.
 Brokerage firms have incentivized Financial Advisors by offering them selling commissions of approximately 3%-4%.
 This commission structure further underscores the economic inefficiency of these products for retail customers.

-The Wolper Law Firm has extensive experience handling claims involving structured products.
-If you believe that you were improperly sold a structured product or have experienced unexpected losses in these investments, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm has extensive experience handling claims involving Structured Products.
+If you believe that you were improperly sold a Structured Product, such as an Auto-Call Note, Market Linked Note or Market Linked CD, please contact the Wolper Law Firm for a free consultation and case evaluation.